bdp-raymon/laravel-otp/README.md

 * default: Using this value, you are able to modify the default method to store the OTP and other related information.

 * type: This variable determines the type of the characters included in the OTP.
-Choices are alpha, alphanumeric, and numeric.
+Choices are alpha, alphanumeric, numeric and strong (include special characters).

 * length: By changing this variable, you are able to determine the number of the characters that OTP has.

-* case-sensitive: Using this variable, you are able to control the sensetivity of the package to case sentivity.
+* case-sensitive: Using this variable, you are able to control the sensitivity of the package to case sensitivity.

 * custom': Pass the set of the characters you want to create your custom OTPs from as a simple string (eg: "1234") to this variable.